Understanding Contrastive Learning Through the Lens of Margins: Introduction

-Thus, our work starts with the following question: how do margins affect contrastive learning-based representation learning?
+Thus, our work starts with the following question: how do margins affect contrastive learning?
 It remains unclear how margins affect contrastive learning in the absence of class labels, which are commonly used in face recognition tasks to explain the effect of margins.
-Thus, our work aims to investigate how margins affect contrastive learning-based representation learning through gradient analysis, without relying on class-based explanation.
-We first generalize the contrastive learning loss, specifically InfoNCE loss~\cite{infoNCE(CPC)}, to incorporate margins into the formulation.
-Then, we theoretically analyze the gradient of the generalized contrastive learning loss to identify and dissect the effect of margins on gradients.
+Thus, our work aims to investigate how margins affect contrastive learning-based representation learning through gradient analysis without relying on classification- or decision-boundary-based explanations.
+We use the generalized contrastive learning loss~\cite{infoNCE(CPC)} to incorporate margins (Sec.~\ref{ssec:generalized-margin-loss}).
+Then, we analyze the gradient of the loss to identify the effect of margins on gradients (Sec.~\ref{sec:gradient-analysis}).

-Through gradient analysis, we found that margins affect representation learning in three ways.
+Through gradient analysis, we found that margins affect representation learning in four ways.
 First, it emphasizes positive samples.
 Second, margins reduce the gradients of distant positive samples.
+Third, it scales gradients by the ratio of sums of exponentiated logits without and with margins, which is affected by both the angle and logits of positive samples.
 Lastly, margins alleviate the slowdown effect of gradients when the estimated probability approaches the target probability.
 Based on the analysis, we separately explored each effect.
-Experimental results demonstrate that these characteristics of margins can improve representation learning.
+We experimentally showed that emphasizing positive samples and scaling gradients by the ratio of sums of exponentiated logits are important for improving contrastive learning.

 Contrastive learning is based on identity discrimination~\cite{wu2018unsupervised}, relying on the idea that representations of the same identity should cluster together while those from different identities should separate.
 Aside from this core idea, there are a lot of potential directions for improvement.
 We believe that understanding how margins affect contrastive learning can provide direction for future improvement in contrastive learning and SSL, not only helping us exploit margins in contrastive learning.
-We hope that our work will provide insights into the search for improving SSL.
+Not only that, we believe our new perspective on margins could help better understand the role of margins even in other tasks, including face recognition.